aws-samples/fresh-tracks/README.md

 > :information_source:  set up and deployment time is approximately **10 mins**.

 > :information_source: **This application uses [Auth0](https://auth0.com/signup)** to manage and Authenticate users.
 You must create a demo app in Auth0 before you can login, or deploy the backend resources.
-See [Authentication - Auth0](#Authentication - Auth0).
+See "Authentication - Auth0" below.